 I love that Dollywood has rides for the preschool (and younger) set interspersed with the thrill rides.
 Even though Ellie (at 42 inches) wasn’t tall enough to ride everything, there were enough rides that she could go on, like the Village Carousel, that she didn’t feel left out.

 We decided to have a late lunch at Granny Ogle’s Ham & Beans, and we definitely made a good choice!
-We love doing sit-down/full-service meals for lunch because it can be a great break during the heat of the day and it’s a great opportunity for us to map out are afternoon plan.
+We love having sit-down/full-service lunches because they can be a great break during the heat of the day and a great opportunity for us to map out our afternoon plan.

 Instead of each person ordering their own meal, we ordered several options and enjoyed them family-style.
-I love doing that, especially when we go somewhere new because we’re able to try a greater variety of meals and we waste less food.
-We ordered two of the Fronie’s Sampler (slow cooked beef, pit ham, mashed potatoes, turnip green, coleslaw, and Granny Ogle’s pinto beans seasoned with ham) and one Meatloaf Stacker (meatloaf with brown sugar tomato glaze topped with mashed potatoes and served on butter crust bread with coleslaw and beans).
-It was all delicious though I think the Meatloaf Stacker was the winner with our crew- unless you ask Ellie, in which case the beans were bowl-licking delicious and the only thing she wanted to eat!
+I love doing that, especially when we go somewhere new, because we can try a wider variety of meals and waste less food.
+We ordered two of Fronie’s Samplers (slow-cooked beef, pit ham, mashed potatoes, turnip greens, coleslaw, and Granny Ogle’s pinto beans seasoned with ham) and one Meatloaf Stacker (meatloaf with brown-sugar tomato glaze, topped with mashed potatoes, served on butter crust bread with coleslaw and beans).
+It was all delicious, though I think the Meatloaf Stacker was the winner with our crew – unless you ask Ellie, in which case the beans were bowl-licking delicious and the only thing she wanted to eat!

 We were excited to see the Grist Mill at Dollywood, especially since we did the tour at The Old Mill the day before!
 Just like at The Old Mill, the grist mill at Dollywood grinds corn and wheat and is powered by a giant water wheel.

-Inside the Grist Mill, the bakers make cinnamon bread and cookies by hand and you can watch them while you wait in line.
-This place definitely does have a line that can go out the door (we probably waited about twenty minutes) but it moves quickly and it is SO.
+Inside the Grist Mill, the bakers make cinnamon bread and cookies by hand, and you can watch them while you wait in line.
+This place definitely has a line that can go out the door (we probably waited about 20 minutes), but it moves quickly, and it is SO.
 WORTH.
 IT.

 When it’s your turn to order, make sure that you get the world-famous cinnamon bread.
-You can order it to enjoy right away or get it packaged to take home– you better believe we did both!
-For a bit extra you can get icing or homemade apple butter to have with the bread and you can’t go wrong with either (or both!).
+You can order it to enjoy right away or get it packaged to take home, and you better believe we did both!
+For a bit extra, you can get icing or homemade apple butter to have with the bread, and you can’t go wrong with either (or both!).

 While Jacob took the big kids on a couple of the big roller coasters, Ellie and I waited by the Grist Mill to get pictures of the train passing by.
-She’s finally old enough that she can help out with the blog/social media by taking pictures on my iPhone while I take some on my DSLR.
+She’s finally old enough to help with the blog/social media by taking pictures on my iPhone while I take some on my DSLR.
 Train photo credit goes to Ellie!

-We made the Fire Chaser Express our next stop since it only has a 39-inch height requirement.
+We made the Fire Chaser Express our next stop because it has a 39-inch height requirement.
 Ellie was thrilled that she could go on a “big” roller coaster and absolutely LOVED it!
-It was the nation’s first dual-launch family coaster and goes forwards AND backwards!
+It was the nation’s first dual-launch family coaster and goes forward AND backward!

-Mystery Mine, the heavily themed ride through an abandoned mine is absolutely thrilling!
-While it’s not the fastest or longest ride in the park, but because you ride in an 8-person mine cart instead of a traditional coaster train, it really ups the thrill factor and it was the absolute favorite ride of the day for our coaster enthusiasts!
+Mystery Mine, the heavily themed ride through an abandoned mine, is absolutely thrilling!
+While it’s not the fastest or longest ride in the park, riding in an 8-person mine cart instead of a traditional coaster train really ups the thrill factor, and it was the absolute favorite ride of the day for our coaster enthusiasts!

 Things to Remember When You Go To Dollywood

 - Dollywood is open from March through the end of the year.
-Make sure to check the Dollywood Operating Calendar for all the details about opening dates and hours.
+Make sure to check the Dollywood Operating Calendar for details on opening dates and hours.

 - If you want to exit and return later the same day, get your hand stamped on the way out and then scan your ticket for re-entry.